 Activity/Action Impact Comments To ensure all children are participating in two hours a week of high-quality PE by focusing on teacher training.
 To ensure that all pupils will be active on average 60 minutes a day, Staff Confidence date rose from 80% to 100% of staff feel confident in teaching all areas of the curriculum.
 The quality of physical Education increased from 80% to 100% of all lessons being delivered were high quality.
 For 2023/24, some of our focuses will be: Continue to off staff CPD so that staff feel confident to enjoy delivering high quality PE.
-This will also ensure a further increase in pupil attainment and enjoyment of PE.
-7 days a week.
-Increase the number and range of activities and clubs on offer.
-Raise the profile of PE and sport across the school, to support whole school improvement by focusing on celebrating PE, PA and SS, as well as challenging attendance.
-Ensure All pupils' will be exposed to new areas of activity Pupil voice using the 'Physical Activity & Wellbeing' survey showed an increase from 65% of pupils identifying themselves as Active or Very Active, to 80%.
+This will also ensure a further increase in pupil attainment and enjoyment of PE. showed an increase from 65% of pupils identifying themselves as Active or Very Active, to 80%.
 Pupil attainment data continued to rise from 43% of FS and 55% of KS1 and 43% of KS2 achieving ARE, to 60% of FS, 65% of KS1 and 71% of KS2 achieving ARE. minutes a day 7 days a week of physical activity, with an emphasis on taking part in 30 minutes of physical activity every day in school.
 Continue to develop our competition provision to ensure all Increase the number of pupils participating in an increased range of competitive opportunities.
-80% of pupils to achieve an average of 60 minutes a day 7 days a week. children who engage gain positive experiences.
+80% of pupils to achieve an average of 60 minutes a day 7 days children who engage gain positive experiences.
 Continue to support whole school improvement through PE, PA and SS.
-75% of pupils have been celebrated in our assemblies.
 2021/22 45% of pupils were regularly late to school.
-This has reduced to 30% in July 2023 thanks to new fitness club.
-Develop pupil voice further to ensure all children can access meaningful opportunities at school and across our area.
-Review equality of opportunity across curriculum PE and the wider physical activity offer.
-50% of KS1 and 80% of KS2 have taken part in an Interschool event or competition, designed to match their confidence competence and motivation.
-Consider the new Physical Literacy consensus statement and any implications for our curricular/extra-curricular provision.
+This has Develop pupil voice further to ensure all children can access meaningful opportunities at school and across our area.
+Review equality of opportunity across curriculum PE and the wider physical activity offer. confidence competence and motivation Consider the new Physical Literacy consensus statement and any implications for our curricular/extra-curricular provision.